 If the accused is in jail, there are several ways attorney Pflaum helps him or her get released as soon as possible.

 Post Bail: The release of the client can be accomplished by posting bail right away.
 The advantage is that the accused is released the same day.
 The disadvantage is the bail bond may cost a lot of money that is not refundable.
-It is wise to consult with Mr. Pflaum to get the best advice for your situation.

-Request Release from the Judge: The release of the client can also be accomplished at the first court date by requesting from the court a release from custody without posting bail, also called a release on the client’s “own recognizance,” or a reduction in the amount of bail.
+Request Release From The Judge: The release of the client can also be accomplished at the first court date by requesting from the court a release from custody without posting bail, also called a release on the client’s “own recognizance,” or a reduction in the amount of bail.

 The advantage is that there is no cost to pay for a bond, or the cost for the bond may be reduced.
 The disadvantage is that the accused must wait in jail until the arraignment to get out of jail.